tesserae/apitess/mkdocs-site/docs/getting-started/tutorial.md

 This URL asks the TIS API for texts that have both "vergil" as an author and "georgics" as the title.

-Note that it is possible to use specify a filter that will return no results.
+Note that it is possible to specify a filter that will return no results.
 For example, consider:

   * <https://tess-new.caset.buffalo.edu/api/texts/?author=vergil&title=maryhadalittlelamb>